Arjen Robben: Personal life

 Robben married his girlfriend Bernadien Eillert on 9 June 2007 in Groningen.
 The two met while in high school in the city, at the Kamerlingh Onnes, and have two sons, Luka (born 2008) and Kai (born 2012) and a daughter, Lynn (born 2010).
 Robben's father, Hans, works as his agent.

 Sponsorship

 Robben has a sponsorship deal with German sportswear and equipment supplier Adidas.
-Robben features in EA Sports' FIFA video game series, and was the third-highest-rated player in FIFA 15.
+Robben featured in EA Sports' FIFA video game series before his retirement, and was the third-highest-rated player in FIFA 15.